nodejs/node/doc/api/stream.md

 implemented by child classes, and called by the internal `Writable` class methods only.

-The `writable._writev()` method may be implemented in addition to `writable._write()` in stream implementations that are capable of processing multiple chunks of data at once.
+The `writable._writev()` method may be implemented in addition (but not instead of) to `writable._write()` in stream implementations that are capable of processing multiple chunks of data at once.
 If implemented, the method will be called with all chunks of data currently buffered in the write queue.

 The `writable._writev()` method is prefixed with an underscore because it is internal to the class that defines it, and should never be called directly by